Kamal-Alfawaz/Kamal-Alfawaz/README.md

 ### <div align="center">I'm Kamal, a student at Queen Mary university of London going into my third year of study for Computer Science.</div>

 - 🌍 I'm based in London

-- 🔭 I’m currently planning on a game similar to the old GOW
+- 🔭 I’m currently making a machine learning based GymPlanner application

-- 🌱 Currently on a Udemy course learning the AWS Technology
+- 🌱 Currently learning machine learning and how to use AndroidStudio

 <br/>